I’m Zack Arias

 Will this trip be dangerous?

-Risky actives are not being planned for (like skydiving, bull fighting) but there are always dangers associated with transportation and just being in locations and environments off-the-beat track.
+Overly risky actives are not being planned for (like skydiving or bull fighting) but there are always dangers associated with transportation and just being in locations and environments off-the-beat track.

 It’s important for you to know that you are voluntarily applying to participate in this adventure with the knowledge of the risks and dangers involved with photographing and traveling in locations and environments that are not controlled by the organizer.
 You freely and voluntarily assume all risks of injuries and damages and notwithstanding such risks you agree to participate in the adventure.